New Jersey Route 109: Route description

-Route 109 begins at an intersection with County Route 633 in Cape May, heading to the northeast on Lafayette Street, a two-lane undivided road that is county-maintained and signed as a part of County Route 633, which itself extends past the southern terminus of Route 109 along Jackson Street and Perry Street to County Route 626 in West Cape May.
-The route passes through residential and commercial areas of Cape May, passing southeast of the terminus of the Cape May Seashore Lines railroad at the Cape May Welcome Center/Cape May Bus Terminal located at the former Cape May City Rail Terminal and intersecting the northern terminus of County Route 653.
+Route 109 begins at an intersection with CR 633 in the city of Cape May, heading to the northeast on Lafayette Street, a two-lane undivided road that is county-maintained and signed as a part of CR 633, which itself extends past the southern terminus of Route 109 along Jackson Street and Perry Street to CR 626 in West Cape May.
+The route passes through residential and commercial areas of Cape May, passing southeast of the terminus of the Cape May Seashore Lines railroad at the Cape May Welcome Center/Cape May Bus Terminal located at the former Cape May City Rail Terminal and intersecting the northern terminus of CR 653.
 At the intersection with Sidney Avenue, Route 109 splits into a one-way pair that has two lanes in each direction, with the northbound direction following Sidney Avenue east before turning north on Washington Street and the southbound direction remaining on Lafayette Street.
-Along this pairing, northbound Route 109 intersects the northern terminus of County Route 622.
+Along this pairing, northbound Route 109 intersects the northern terminus of CR 622.
 A short distance later, Washington Street turns west to join Lafayette Street, ending the one-way pair, and the route heads north as a two-lane undivided road.

-It crosses a body of water onto an island in Lower Township.
+It crosses Cape Island Creek onto an island in Lower Township.
 Here, the route becomes maintained by the New Jersey Department of Transportation and signed as Route 109, continuing north past several marinas and other resort businesses.
-The road briefly widens into a four-lane divided highway before the median ends and it crosses over the Cape May Canal on the Cape May County Veterans Memorial Bridge.
-Upon crossing the canal, Route 109 becomes a divided highway again and intersects County Route 621 (Ocean Drive).
+The road briefly widens into a four-lane divided highway and intersects U-turn ramps in both directions before the median ends and it crosses over the Cape May Canal on the Cape May County Veterans Memorial Bridge.
+Upon crossing the canal, Route 109 becomes a divided highway again and intersects the southern terminus of CR 621 (Ocean Drive).
 From here, the road passes a mix of homes and businesses before intersecting the southern terminus of the Garden State Parkway at an at-grade intersection.
 At this point, the route turns to the west and becomes a two-lane undivided road and heads through woods and marshland with some residences.
-Route 109 heads into residential neighborhoods before it ends at an intersection with US 9, which continues north on the road past this intersection as well as west along Sandman Boulevard toward the Cape May–Lewes Ferry terminal.
+Route 109 heads into residential neighborhoods before it ends at an intersection with US 9, which continues north on the road past this intersection as well as west (south) along Sandman Boulevard toward the Cape May–Lewes Ferry terminal.
 At this intersection, a jughandle provides access from northbound Route 109 to southbound US 9.